-FE Electrical & PE Power | The importance of confidence
+FE Electrical & PE Power | the Importance of Confidence

-What is Confidence?
+What Is Confidence?

 If you’re studying for the FE Electrical or PE Power Exam, you’re facing a number of obstacles.
 These include obstacles like time management, retention, and.
 An overlooked obstacle, however, is your confidence in your ability to ace the exam.
 Confidence is how much faith you have in your ability as well as your chances to do well on the exam.
 It is extremely important and can be developed with focused effort and practice.

 Likewise, if you think that your effort and dedication will be rewarded when you pass the exam with flying colours, you’re also probably right.
 Some psychologists believe that 85 percent of our success is determined by the right attitude.

 There are many reasons why people may initially lack confidence, all of which can be improved.
 If you have previously underperformed in academics, you may also not have a lot of confidence in your abilities.
 Similarly, if you have failed previously, you might have less confidence.
 It is very important to remember that failure has nothing to do with who you are, and everything to do with how you prepared.

 This belief, however, is not only extremely incorrect but also dangerous.
 Truly successful people in every discipline all have one thing in common: they have adopted a growth mindset.
 They see failure as a stepping stone and an opportunity to grow.
 They seek challenges instead of being discouraged by them.

-How to improve confidence
+How to Improve Confidence?

-One way to systematically improve your confidence is using the COPE Model.
+One way to systematically improve your confidence is by using the COPE Model.
 Which stands for Cumulative, Observation, Positive Attitude, and Encouragement.

 True confidence comes from the gradual accumulation of results you’re proud of.
 If you can consistently get questions correct on the study guide, mini-exams, and practice exams, you will undoubtedly feel more confident in your abilities.
 The key here, obviously, is to do lots of practice problems and improve on your weaknesses, so that you continuously make fewer mistakes.

-When we see similar students succeed, we realise that it may be quite possible for us to succeed as well.
+When we see similar students succeed, we realize that it may be quite possible for us to succeed as well.
 You can find dozens of student interviews on our YouTube Channel where students of all work and age backgrounds discuss the exam preparation journey.
 I’m sure you will find their advice helpful, relate to their struggles deeply, and gain confidence by hearing their success stories.

 A simple yet powerful way to gain confidence is to watch what you say to yourself when you face obstacles.
 If you get a question wrong and your immediate thought is “I can’t do this exam”, or “This is unfair”, you are needlessly making the process more difficult for yourself.
 Instead, you should ask yourself “Where did I go wrong”, and “Which parts do I need to improve so that I don’t make this mistake again”.
 That way, your constructive self-feedback will actually help you improve.

-The encouragement of family, friends and colleagues is no minor factor in your confidence.
+The encouragement of family, friends, and colleagues is no minor factor in your confidence.
 Tell people that you believe you can do well on the exam, and this will help them believe you too.
 If you are taking this exam at the same time as a colleague of yours, you both would benefit and feel greatly motivated by telling each other that you can get through the exam.

 Locus of Control

 The problem with this is that it’s hard to improve when you shift the blame externally.
-Instead, if you believe that your results are entirely caused by the things you do on a daily basis, whether its your time management, which tasks you do, how you get feedback and improve on weaknesses, then you have an internal locus of control.
+Instead, if you believe that your results are entirely caused by the things you do on a daily basis, whether its your time management, which tasks you do, how you get feedback, and improve on weaknesses, then you have an internal locus of control.
 It is vital that you cultivate an internal locus of control because that way, you always know how to improve.